 Test your knowledge to see if you are prepared for

-this summer's weather challenges.
+this spring's driving challenges.

 This quiz is a tool only and does not cover all possible conditions or constitute legal advice.
 Travelers and its affiliates disclaim all forms of warranties, without limitation and shall not be liable to any party for any damages arising out of or in connection with the information provided or its use.
 No coverage is implied.
 Please drive safely.

 Managing a business today involves managing many types of risk.
 The Total Transportation Management Process can help you better manage your drivers and their safety, as well as keep vehicles in good working order.
 Driver selection, qualification, technology, training and a safety program are factors to consider when ensuring the protection of your employees, vehicles and company's bottom line.

 Two of the most important aspects of a transportation safety system are understanding who your drivers are and having consistent high standards in your driver hiring practices.